sameer-goel/aws-machine-learning/04_Model-Evaluation.md

 - **Precision:** Accuracy of a predicted positive outcome in percent.| reduce false +ve | Spam Checker, Anomaly detection

-- **Recall/Sensitivity/TPR:** Measure the strength of the model to predict a positive outcome. | reduce false -ve (FN) Fraud Detection, Medical Digonistics, COVID19 Test
+- **Recall/Sensitivity/TPR:** Measure the strength of the model to predict a positive outcome. | reduce false -ve (FN) Fraud Detection, Medical Diagnostics, COVID19 Test

 - **Specificity/TNR:** Measure the strength of the model to predict a negetive outcome. reduce FP, Spam detector, Explicit Content Blog, Catch just Fish